chord-memory/calibre-web-aws/README.md

   TODO
 </details><br>

-Also note that any sideloaded books synced from Calibre desktop will be duplicated.
+**Also note that any sideloaded books synced from Calibre desktop will be duplicated**.
 See below to safely transition from Calibre desktop to Calibre-Web.

 ## Transition from Desktop to Web

 * Transfer annotations off of Kobo to Calibre desktop via Annotations plugin
+* Create new Backup Annotations column with `annotations_backup` lookup name
+* Backup annotations by selecting all books with Annotations and clicking Edit Metadata in Bulk
+  * Search mode: Regular expression
+  * Search Field: `#mm_annotations`
+  * Search for: `(.|\n)*`
+  * Replace with: `\g<0>`
+  * Destination Field: `#annotations_backup`
+  * Can test with Test text field then Apply
-* Write down current reading postition for in progress books or sync with KoboUtilities plugin
+* Write down current reading postition for in progress books or sync bookmark with KoboUtilities plugin
+* Note: cannot sync bookmark with KoboUtilies plugin if you have duplicated books via Calibre-Web
-* Delete all sideloaded books from Kobo // TODO: one by one manually?
+* Delete all books from Kobo by navigating to Settings >
 * Transfer books from Calibre-Web to Kobo by clicking "Sync Now" on Kobo
 * Open in progress books and manually set them to correct reading position or sync with KoboUtilities plugin
 * Annotations for previously sideloaded books now live in Calibre Desktop
 // TODO: Ensure that Annotations for sideloaded books are not deleted when new Annotations get fetched

+^^^ In progress.
+We will not need to backup annotations if annotations go to Hardcover now.
+Reading % sync via KoboUtilities was not working perhaps because books were duplicated.
+So maybe do this before Syncing.
+Can test this by deleting all books and restarting.
+After annotations are backed up ofc.
+Any way to get Calibe desktop annotations into Hardcover?
+Prob not.
+These will be still viewable in Calibe-Web-Automated and Calibre desktop.
+And annotations could still be synced to Calibre-Desktop if book is added to that library too & metadata not edited between library & ePub

 ## Calibre -> Kobo Workflow